rguest20/MS4-1/README.md

 ![Entity Relationship](static/images/entityrelationship.png "Flowchart")

 **Preliminary Designs**
-These can be found [here](wireframes.zip "Project Freelance Wireframes")
+These can be found [here](emc-customer-portal--wireframing-21404510.pdf "Wireframes")

 **Features**

 - Responsive on all device sizes
 - Database functionality driven
 - HTML/CSS/Javascript
-- Built in Python (Flask)
+- Built in Python (Django)
+- Protected with hCaptcha

 # **Post-Development**

-To access the page go to your favourite browser and type &quot;[https://ms3-rguest.herokuapp.com/](https://ms3-rguest.herokuapp.com/)&quot; into the search bar.
-The code is hosted at &quot;[https://github.com/rguest20/MS3](https://github.com/rguest20/MS3)&quot;.
+To access the page go to your favourite browser and type &quot;[https://ms4-rguest.herokuapp.com/](https://ms4-rguest.herokuapp.com/)&quot; into the search bar.
+The code is hosted at &quot;[https://github.com/rguest20/MS4-1](https://github.com/rguest20/MS4-1)&quot;.

 **Dependencies**